KumaV1/Custom-Modifiers-in-Melvor/ModCreatorReadme.md

 * @param typeNamePlural - the english plural variant of the type's name.
 Affects modifier name(s)
 * @param iconResourceUrl - a usable full URL to an image that will be used as icon for anything related to this type (e.g. "StackingEffects" or "Tiny Icon Mod Support")
 * @param monsterIds - a list of monster ids.
 If you are defining a type not covered by the base mod, you should include any Melvor monsters that may fit
-* @param active - whether the type should be set to active - as a mod consuming the api, this is basically always going to be true, but can technically be set to false as well
+* @param active - whether the type should be set to active (can be omittet, in which case it will default to true) - as a mod consuming the api, this is basically always going to be true, but can technically be set to false as well
 * @returns void
 */
 registerOrUpdateType(typeNameSingular: string, typeNamePlural: string, iconResourceUrl: string, monsterIds: string[], active: Boolean)